yuri-rs/opentelemetry-collector-contrib/extension/healthcheckextension/README.md

 - `endpoint` (default = localhost:13133): Address to publish the health check status.
 For full list of `ServerConfig` refer [here](https://github.com/open-telemetry/opentelemetry-collector/tree/main/config/confighttp).
 You can temporarily disable the `component.UseLocalHostAsDefaultHost` feature gate to change this to 0.0.0.0:13133.
 This feature gate will be removed in a future release.
 - `path` (default = "/"): Specifies the path to be configured for the health check server.
 - `response_body` (default = ""): Specifies a static body that overrides the default response returned by the health check service.
+- `shutdown_delay_duration` (default = 0): Specifies a sleep interval for setting NotReady status.
+This is useful in k8s env to delay shutdown, allowing pod readiness to detect NotReady state and move traffic.

 Example: